Curve

 What actually matters when choosing a provider

-- Can they support both companionship and homemaker services
+• Can they support both companionship and homemaker services?

-- Can they add personal care later without forcing a provider change
+• Can they add personal care later without forcing a provider change?

-- Do they communicate clearly with the family
+• Do they communicate clearly with the family?

-- Will the same caregiver be assigned whenever possible
+• Will the same caregiver be assigned whenever possible?

 Common misconception

-Common misconception: Companionship care is only conversation.
+Misconception: Companionship care only means conversation.

 Frequently Asked Questions